-- 1. Probiotic consortium ( $1.6 \times 10^{10}$ CFU.g"1) which is already tested for its potential antagonistic and other probiotic characters towards the cultured larvae is supplemented with live feed diet to the fish larvae as a multistrain probiotic. - 2.
-The strains are kept in Modified Marine Broth, grown at 35æ%C for 24 h, and then centrifuged at 1800g for 15 min and resuspend in a sterile saline solution.
+- 1. Probiotic consortium $(1.6 \times 10^{10} \text{ CFU.g}''1)$ which is already tested for its potential antagonistic and other probiotic characters towards the cultured larvae is supplemented with live feed diet to the fish larvae as a multi-strain probiotic. - 2.
+The strains are kept in Modified Marine Broth, grown at 35æ%C for 24 h, and then centrifuged at 1800g for 15 min and resuspend in a sterile saline solution. - 3.
+Then, the respective suspensions are sprinkled on the artificial feed. - 4.
+The quantity of feed should be replenished every seven days on a weekly basis and stored at 4 C.